wp-plugins/sexy-contact-form/readme.txt

 * Set pre-checked/selected options for checkbox,radio/select types.
 * Multiple email recipients, BCC, reply to email, from email
 * Automatically fill in User name and email if logged in.
-* Allows page redirect to URL or menu item after sending email.
+* Allows page redirect to URL or menu item after sending email!
 * Send copy to sender.
 * Set all fields as required or not.
 * Ajax based - no page reload.